 LinkedIn is basically your electronic business card.
-It has everything on there from what you do, who you know, how many people have endorsed you (i.e how many people think you’re good at your job) and what your interested in.
+It has everything on there from what you do, who you know, how many people have endorsed you (i.e how many people think you’re good at your job), and what you’re interested in.
 You’ll be amazed at how many companies use LinkedIn to find talent.
-Think of job roles you’re interested in, follow companies you like and find people in roles you like the sound of on LinkedIn to speak to.
+Think of job roles you’re interested in, follow companies you like, and find people in roles you like the sound of on LinkedIn to speak to.
 You’ll be surprised by how many people are happy to help out and tell you more about their job and daily responsibilities.
-It’s also super important your LinkedIn profile is up to date, has all the relevant info to make you stand out when recruiters check out your profile….remember it’s a professional profile…not a social media page!
+It’s also super important your LinkedIn profile is up to date, has all the relevant info to make you stand out when recruiters check out your profile…. remember it’s a professional profile… not a social media page!

 Get to know the culture